Ling Nam: Restaurant chain

 Before he founded Chowking, Robert Fung Kuan founded Ling Nam Enterprises, Inc., in 1976.
 Fung was Kuan's uncle, and his father was one of the shareholders.
 Kuan became the chairman and CEO of Ling Nam.
 With twelve-hour work days, he gradually expanded Ling Nam and was able to open five branches.
 However, the shareholders were protective of the restauranthaving initially opposed Ling Nam's expansionand Ling Nam was plagued by family squabbles.
 Kuan himself thought that the restaurant's growth was stifled because he had to distribute dividends to the shareholders, his family members, who did not have any regular work hours.
 (Note: The Manila Times' Tony Lopez, however, instead stated that the shareholders prevented Kuan from expanding Ling Nam.)
 In 1984, Kuan learned that the board was planning to relieve him of his position.
 He opted to resign rather than be fired and founded Chowking the following year.
 Kuan told his acquaintances that the board's decision was because Fung's son wanted to lead the company.
-Peter Albert K Fung, Fung's son, became president of Ling Nam in 1984.
+Peter K. Fung, Fung's son, became president of Ling Nam in 1984.

 In the 1980s, Ling Nam had 11 stores, located across Metro Manila and in malls such as Ayala Center and Harrison Plaza.
 However, the chain went into decline in the following two decades, along with other traditional panciteria, facing management and labor issues.
 In 2004, the Fung family bought back their controlling interest in Ling Nam.
 Fung's son, Peter, returned to the Philippines from Canada to manage it.

 In 2006, Peter Fung incorporated a new company, Tri-Mark Foods Inc., and tried to expand Ling Nam slowly, opening three stores.
 Fung also added new dishes such as the Dragon Shrimp Balls, named for its resemblance for Dragon Ball character Goku's hair.
 The Fung family put Ling Nam up for sale in 2020.
 Fruitas Holdings acquired the chain, which only had four locations, on July 1, 2022.
 It was a childhood favorite of CEO Lester Yu, who was raised in Binondo.
 As with other brands it acquires, Ling Nambranded products such as Ling Nam Noodles are sold at Fruitas' other franchises.
 Under the company, Ling Nam expanded to seven locations by February 2024.
 Fruitas also introduced simplified versions of Ling Nam, including three Ling Nam Express, one Ling Nam Noodle Bar and 23 Fried Ling Nam Siopao outlets.